Nechat-Houssam/Web_M1/README.md

 ## Admin View Sketch

 For the admin view, its basically the same as the main user view,plus some views, that you can see here :

+You have one more option : edit the planning of a specific room
 ![editer](https://user-images.githubusercontent.com/114366098/215347567-ba7ba16a-1158-43a7-9abc-ba4740d77cd9.jpeg)

+Once you click on edit the planning, you can delete reservations by clicking on it !
 ![delete](https://user-images.githubusercontent.com/114366098/215347561-6a4a21ca-ee75-40f7-a7b6-8e912dc88acd.jpeg)